 International Communication Concentration

-The International Communication Concentration requires 18-20 semester hours of courses from schools and colleges across the university including one common Strategic Communication course on Intercultural Communication.
+The International Communication Concentration (PDF) requires 18-20 semester hours of courses from schools and colleges across the university including one common Strategic Communication course on Intercultural Communication.